Rodens Hall

 Mile Deep

 Towards the bend, the water shallows and quickens providing better fish holding water in the form of Mile Deep.
-Bank access is easy here.
+The trees on our (left) bank have grown fast and mcu of the run cannot be fished easily with fly.
+However, if you drop into the river by our lower car park, it is easy to wade down the centre and fish back towards our bank.
 This water is 4-5 feet deep at normal levels, deepening at the bend.
 The fish lie close in on our bank on this stretch.

 The water then shallows again at the tail, with easy wading on a hard gravel bottom.
 This is easy fly water for all species, with trout and free rising grayling.